wadmp/wadmp.github.io/src/gen3/docs/vpn/README.md

 ### What features are available for free?

 VPN Features are not limited for Free company trial, only data limit of 100 MB, 30 days after initialization and also limit of max.
 5 devices apply (including Roadwarriors - counted as devices).
 There are not speed limitations.
 After 30 days you can request upgrade to Premium to buy more data and add more devices.

+### How do I connect a device to VPN?

+With VPN Hub running, ensure that a device has Client Router App version 3.2.0 or higher installed.
+Then device should connect to VPN automatically.
+Check the status on device page header, or when added in Network, or via VPN Connected Field on Dashboard.